rv1971/alcamo-time/README.md

 Unlike PHP's built-in `DateInterval::__construct()`, `Duration::__construct()` can handle fractions of seconds.

-Furthermore, methods are provided to et the total number of days, hours, minutes and seconds.
+Furthermore, methods are provided to get the total number of days, hours, minutes and seconds.